Pandalism/pandalism.github.io/_projects/project-blog.md

 This, of course, meant it took way too long, and there are tiny little bugs, with some serious spaghetti CSS... but it was **very rewarding**, and gave me new found appreciation for anyone who can navigate the waters between browser compatibility and trends in web2.0, as its quite frankly nightmarish.

 ## Current situation
 As it stands the blog serves its purpose fantastically, it's a playground for git methodologies, blogging, web development and showcasing work.
-If I find something I fancy trying I will attempt it on the private server, and if it works integrate it.
+If I find something I fancy trying, I will attempt it on the private server, and if it works integrate it.
 Sometimes a bit rough, and not exactly the hall mark of fantastic graphic design, but by gosh the Project page has a fancy responsive gallery with hover animations, and of that I am very proud.

 For future projects/improvements:
 - Refactor and streamline the CSS portions